 In mid-Spring 2017, the ANTC: Architecture and New Technology Committee for IT Governance within the University of Utah recommended enhanced efforts to collect and analyze data about campus student computer labs and software distribution.
 A "Lab Statistics Task Force" was formed as a working group in order to detail the requirements and procedures for this initiative.
 The SITC: Strategic IT Committee likewise approved the initiative with an intent to ask colleges, libraries and centers to collect computer lab usage statistics in the latter half of the Fall 2017 semester.
 A message was sent to all college deans and associate deans about the initiative and an introductory presentation was made at the July 2, 2017 IT Professionals meeting.

-A similar round of data collection is taking place during Fall Semester 2018.
+A similar round of data collection occurred during Fall Semester 2018.
 In July 2018 communications were sent to college deans, associate deans, assistant deans, and department chairs, as well as a follow-up notification to the UIT mailing list subscribers.
 The memo highlighted changes to the 2018 data collection initiative, noting that "in order to be eligible to receive funds during the 2019 award cycle [for the Learning Spaces-Student Computing Fees process] applicants will be required to provide statistics for their student computer lab usage for Fall Semester 2018."

 What is asked of all computer lab managers and operations, as well as virtual software deployment environments, is to gather and supply data so that analysis and aggregation can be conducted to produce snapshot profiles of the University's computer "labs," both physical and virtual, as used by our students.